Add-ons

 Using this functionality first before selecting anything using the earlier select operators ensures that there are no stray or unwanted selections when you finally use .

-You can use this add-on even if don't have but remember that it is primarily created for this add-on so do not send me reports about it not working on other stuff that it is not supposed to be working with.
+You can use this even if you don't have but remember that it is primarily created for this add-on.

 Redo Panels